 DOS is the foundation on which all other programs and software applications operate, including Windows.
 DOS is responsible for allocating system resources such as memory, CPU time, disk space, and access to peripheral devices.
 For this reason, DOS constitutes the basic interface between you and your computer.

 DRAM (Dynamic Random Access Memory)

-A type of RAM that requires refresh cycles to prevent the loss of the data stored in it.
-There are several different types of DRAM such as, EDO DRAM (Extended Data Output DRAM), SDRAM (Synchronous DRAM), and RDRAM (Rambus DRAM) and DDR DRAM, (Double-Data Rate DRAM).
+There are several different types of DRAM such as, EDO DRAM (Extended Data Output DRAM), SDRAM (Synchronous DRAM), and RDRAM (Rambus DRAM).

 Flash ROM